ln4771/PalindroneCheckerApp/README.md

 Objective:
 Allow the user to enter a word and check if it is a palindrome by reversing the string.

-Flow:
-- Accept input from the user
-- Reverse the string using a loop
-- Compare the original string with the reversed string
-- Display whether it is a palindrome or not

 Concepts Used:
-Scanner Class, String Manipulation, For Loop, Conditional Statements
+Scanner Class, String Manipulation, For Loop

 ---

 ## UC4 : Character Array Based Palindrome Check

 Objective:
-Check whether a given string is a palindrome using a character array.
+Check palindrome using a character array.

-Flow:
-- Accept input from the user
-- Convert the string into a character array
-- Compare characters from the start and end
-- Continue comparison until the middle of the array
-- Display whether it is a palindrome or not

 Concepts Used:
-Character Array, Two Pointer Technique, Loop, Conditional Statements
+Character Array, Two Pointer Technique

 ---

 ## UC5 : Stack-Based Palindrome Checker

 Objective:
-Check whether a given string is a palindrome using a Stack data structure.
+Check palindrome using Stack (LIFO).

-Flow:
-- Accept input from the user
-- Push each character of the string into the stack
-- Pop characters from the stack to form the reversed string
-- Compare the original string with the reversed string
-- Display whether it is a palindrome or not

 Concepts Used:
-Stack (LIFO), Push Operation, Pop Operation, Loop, Conditional Statements
+Stack, Push, Pop

 ---